 This is a question that people might think is trivial.

 This looks easy to answer at first glance but in fact, it is so difficult and you can quickly lose yourself in the diversity of all the related topics without an actual answer for the original question.

 Your openness on the connecting topics determines how deep your understanding could be on mindset.

-I wanted to have a go to understand it since I discovered the importance of it.
+I wanted to have a go, to understand it since I discovered its importance of it.
 I believe I get it.